Breast Cancer Risk Factors: Exercise (Physical Activity)

 How much physical activity do you need?

 The American Cancer Society recommends getting 150-300 minutes (2½-5 hours) of moderate physical activity a week, or 75-100 minutes (about 1-2 hours) of vigorous activity [27].
 This amount of activity is linked to a decreased risk of cancer overall [27].
-You don’t have to get all of the activity at one time.
+You don’t have to do all of the activity at once.
 You can spread it out over the week.

-Moderate activities include walking, mowing the lawn and slow dancing.
+Moderate activities include walking, mowing the lawn and yoga.
 Vigorous activities include jogging, playing tennis and swimming.

 It’s not just intense exercise that’s related to a decreased risk of breast cancer.
 Women who get activity equal to taking a brisk walk 30 minutes a day have about a 3% lower risk of breast cancer than women who aren’t active [130].